gsathya/gsathya.github.io/content/blog/type-system/type-system.md

 ## Typing React

-Once we had the type system, it quickly became clear that we could use it as a platform to do various other analysis too.
+Once we had the type system, it quickly became clear that we could use it as a platform to do various other analyses too.

 Adding validations for certain rules of react became as easy as adding a few typing rules to our type system.
 For example, rather than building separate validations for each React API, just adding the typing rules for `useState` hook gives us this validation: